sys-ronin/rough_docu/app_visual.md

 **Description**

 Reconstructed item from Git history.
-Shows content as it existed at that commit. `[R]estore` merges content back into current notebook.
+Shows content as it existed at that commit. `[R]estore` merges content back into current notebook after confirmation.

 **Commands:**
 - `[V]iew` – read‑only view in external editor